dwhiffing/fury/content/nato/no/navy/body.md

 Norway‘s Navy is small but built specifically to operate within the confined and turbulent waters of the North Sea along its long rocky and mountainous coastline.
-It’s over 1000 miles (1750Km) from the North Cape to Stavanger in the south, causing Norway opt for many smaller ships as opposed to a few larger and more expensive vessels.
+Over 1000 miles (1750Km) stretch from the North Cape to Stavanger in the south, causing Norway opt for many smaller ships as opposed to a few larger and more expensive vessels.

 [**Oslo Class**](https://en.wikipedia.org/wiki/Oslo-class_frigate):
-Although they are the largest and most capable ships in the Norwegian Navy, they are small Frigates by most standards (1,700 tons).
-Built in the 1960’s they have recently been modernized (late 80‘s) and are capable of a wide range of general duties.
+Although the largest and most capable ships in the Norwegian Navy, they are small Frigates by most standards (1,700 tons).
+Built in the 1960’s they’ve recently been modernized (late 80‘s) and are capable of a wide range of general duties.
 These ships do not have a helicopter but rely on shore based maritime aircraft to support them.
 They carry 6x Penguin Anti-Ship Missiles (ASM) and an 8 cell Sea Sparrow launcher, a short-range Surface to Air missiles (SAM) with 24 missiles in total.
 For Anti-submarine warfare (ASW) they have torpedoes and both hull and variable depth active sonar.

 | Class | Pennant | Ship      | Location  | Status | Remarks        |
 | ----- | ------- | --------- | --------- | ------ | -------------- |